macintux/riak-application-guide/tuning.md

 treated as a successful assertion that the value doesn't exist (`true`) or as an error that should not count toward the `r` or `pr` counts (`false`).
 Default: `true`
+`allow_mult`
+:   Does this bucket retain conflicts for the application to resolve (`true`) or pick a winner using vector clocks and server timestamp even if the causality history does not indicate that it is safe to do so (`false`).
+Default: `false` prior to Riak 2.0, `true` after

 ## Impact